We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 Two businesses are partner enterprises when one business holds between 25% and 50% of the shareholding or voting rights in another business.

-If your business is connected to other businesses, the size of your linked or partner enterprises will need to be considered in determining the relevant size of your business for the purposes of determining whether you can bring your complaint to us.
+If your business is connected to other businesses, the size of your linked or partner enterprises will need to be considered when assessing the relevant size of your business for the purposes of deciding whether you can bring your complaint to us.

 The size of any linked businesses, and any further businesses linked in continuous chain, will be added to the size of your business.